Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Discussion

 where $E(a) \equiv H(a)/H_0$ is the reduced Hubble factor.
-The comoving distance to recombination is given by a similar integral, but with $c$ in the numerator instead of $a$ (Eq. \ref{eqn:comovingDist}).
-To achieve the \emph{Planck} distance to recombination and be consistent with local $H_0$, we need to decrease $1/H(z)$ at low redshift and compensate by exceeding $\Lambda$CDM at high redshift to produce the same integral.
-However, the age of the Universe integral has an extra factor of $a$ in the numerator, making changes at low $z$ relatively more important.
+The comoving distance to recombination is given by a similar integral, but with $c$ in the numerator instead of $a$ (Eq.~\ref{eqn:comovingDistRec}).
+To preserve the CMB distance to recombination and be consistent with the local $H_0$, we need to decrease $1/H(z)$ at low redshift and compensate by increasing it at high redshift to produce the same integral.
+However, the $t_0$ integral has an extra factor of $a$ in the numerator, making changes at low $z$ relatively more important.
 This means that decreasing $1/H(z)$ at low $z$ has a bigger impact, since $a \approx 1$ in this range.
-At high redshift, increasing $1/H(z)$ has the opposite effect, but high redshifts play a smaller role because these are downweighted by the small $a$.
+At high $z$, increasing $1/H(z)$ has the opposite effect, but high redshifts play a smaller role in $t_0$ because these are downweighted by the small $a$.
 This means that raising $H_0$ to match the local measurements while preserving the comoving distance to recombination has an overall effect of reducing the age of the universe.
-This means all the models predict lower ages for the universe.
-These ages are in the range $13.45-13.55$ Gyr with small uncertainties, since we use tight \emph{Planck} constraints \citep{Planck_2020}.
-The extent to which these ages are possible can be quantified using the ages of the oldest stars \citep{Cimatti_2023} and globular clusters \citep{Valcin_2025}.
+Consequently, all the models predict lower ages for the Universe.
+These ages are in the range $13.60-13.74$~Gyr with small uncertainties, since we use the tight CMB constraints \citep{Planck_2020, Camphuis_2025, Louis_2025}.
+The extent to which these ages are possible can be assessed using the ages of the oldest Galactic stars \citep{Cimatti_2023, Lundkvist_2025} and globular clusters \citep{Valcin_2025}.
 There are stars with ages higher than $13.3$ Gyr \citep{Cimatti_2023}, so the Universe must be older than this age.
 The samples considered in their study have an inverse variance weighted mean age of $14.05 \pm 0.25$~Gyr, implying that $t_0 \approx 14.25 \pm 0.25$~Gyr if the objects they studied took 200~Myr to form.
-The models considered in this paper are therefore in $\approx 3\sigma$ tension with their estimated age of the Universe.
+The models considered in this paper are therefore in $\approx 2\sigma-3\sigma$ tension with their estimated age of the Universe.
 Indeed, those authors found that $H_0 < 73$ km/s/Mpc (assuming $\Lambda$CDM) with a probability of 90.3\% \citep{Cimatti_2023}.
-Furthermore, globular clusters imply the age of the Universe is $t_0 = 13.57^{+0.16}_{-0.14} \, \text{(stat)} \, \pm \, 0.23 \, \text{(sys)}$ Gyr \citep{Valcin_2025}.
+Furthermore, globular clusters imply $t_0 = 13.57^{+0.16}_{-0.14} \, \text{(stat)} \, \pm \, 0.23 \, \text{(sys)}$ Gyr \citep{Valcin_2025}.
 Since those authors report that the oldest globular cluster has an age of 13.39~Gyr, this implicitly assumes a formation time of only 180~Myr.
 Assuming this is valid, all the considered models studied in this paper lie within the $1\sigma$ C.L. of the age reported by \citep{Valcin_2025}.
-Future studies will shed more light on whether lower ages of the Universe than $\Lambda$CDM \emph{Planck} are feasible, a necessary feature for background late-time solutions to the Hubble tension.
+Future studies will shed more light on the feasibility of lower ages of the Universe than \emph{Planck} $\Lambda$CDM, which is already in slightly under $2\sigma$ tension with the higher age reported in \cite{Cimatti_2023, Lundkvist_2025}.
+A reduced age is a necessary feature for background late-time solutions to the Hubble tension.
 This is also a feature of models that solve only the BAO anomaly without considering the Hubble tension, since the BAO anomaly implies a smaller comoving distance to $z \approx 1$ than \emph{Planck} $\Lambda$CDM \citep{Banik_2025_BAO}.
-For instance, the CPL $w_0w_a$ parametrization implies an age of $t_0 = 13.56$ Gyr (using DESI DR2+CMB data), in line with the models considered in this paper.
+For instance, the CPL $w_0w_a$ parametrization implies an age of $t_0 = 13.76$ Gyr (using DESI~DR2+CMB data), higher than the models considered in this paper but lower than \emph{Planck} $\Lambda$CDM.